bijay135/docker-php-development/README.md

 git clone https://your_project_link
 ```

+Change your `database` configuration.
+Use `mysql` as hostname to connect via a container

+Change the `base_url` of your project to `/` since `Nginx` manages the `web_root` configuration

-Now your project has been installed into this repository sccessfully
+Now your project has been installed and configured to use this repository successfully

 ___